-Clower was manager of the Dallas telephone exchange.
+Clower was manager of the Dallas Telephone Exchange.

 I hear dead people: By 1883 Fort Worth had gone telephone gaga.
 A connection was made even between “the city” and the new city cemetery (Oakwood) on the other side of the river.
 And what more appropriate medium to use for a phone connection in Cowtown than a barbed wire fence around a pasture?
 (Call it “Southwestern Cow Bell.”)
-John Peter Smith in 1879 had donated land north of the river for the new cemetery.
+John Peter Smith in 1879 had donated pasture land north of the river for the new cemetery.
 Clip is from the May 5, 1883 Gazette.

 These Gazette clips of 1883 and 1884 show the evolution of the newfangled gizmo in Fort Worth.
 Making a phone call at night might require waking the clerk at the exchange.
 On Halloween 1883 the cities of Weatherford and Fort Worth were connected.
 The bottom clip, a letter to the editor about telephone etiquette, could have been written in modern times.